The National Leadership Program: Community Outreach/Grassroots Organizing Fellowship

 The National Leadership Program is ideal for people who want to gain skills and contacts while making a positive difference for people with disabilities.
 We are looking for thoughtful and results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
 The Fellowship is for college and graduate students, as well as for people transitioning into the workforce for the first time, or back into the workforce after a break.
 Fellows ideally will have an interest in the nonprofit/faith inclusion sector.
 Past inclusion experience is not necessary.

 The Community Outreach Fellow will work closely with our Community Outreach & Impact Director and with our National Leadership Program Director.
 Individual projects will be assigned based on an individual’s unique skill set and their own ability to “bring something to the table.”

-Specific tasks for the volunteer coordination work might include best practices research; data base consolidation and data entry; and tracking, task assignments, phone calls, and follow up with volunteers.
+Specific tasks might include best practices research; event planning; media and political outreach; database consolidation and data entry; and tracking task assignments, phone calls, and follow up with volunteers.